 Accuracy A quantitative data quality indicator (DQI) defining the degree of agreement of a measurement with a known or true value.
 Accuracy includes a combination of the random error (precision) and the system error (bias components of both sampling and analytical operations).
 To determine accuracy, a laboratory or field value is compared to a known or true concentration using matrix spikes, surrogate spikes, laboratory control samples (blank spikes), and/or performance samples.
 Accuracy is determined using percent recovery for each method as follows: $\text{Recovery (\%)} = (X_s - X_u) / K$ where: X_s = measured value for spiked sample X_u = measured value for unspiked sample K = known value of the spike in the sample Area of Concern (AOC) Any area having evidence of a release or a probable release of a hazardous waste or hazardous waste constituent which is not from an SWMU and is determined by the Permittee to pose a current or potential threat to human health or the environment.
 Such AOCs may require investigations and remedial action to ensure adequate protection of human health or the environment.
-BGCAPP Facility Property, overseen by ACWA, that includes the BGCAPP Main Plant (MP), SDC 1200, SDC 2000, and permitted storage units operated by the Bechtel Parsons Blue Grass (BPG) Joint Venture (JV).
+BGCAPP Facility Property, overseen by ACWA, that includes the BGCAPP Main Plant (MP), SDC 1200, SDC 2000, and permitted storage units operated by the Bechtel Parsons Blue Grass (BPBG) Joint Venture (JV).
 Clean Closure Decontamination and/or removal of all equipment, systems, and areas containing, or contaminated with, hazardous waste or hazardous constituents in a manner that is protective of human health and the environment and such that no post-closure care is required.
-Industrial clean closure is achieved by achieving clean closure standards applicable to industrial land uses.
-Clean Closure Criteria Quantitative concentrations or levels of contaminants that, if not exceeded, will ensure protection of human health and the environment.
-Criteria may consider reasonably expected future land use such that industrial exposure assumptions may be applied provided continued maintenance and use as industrial.
-Closure Performance Standards Requirements or conditions that must be satisfied to close the facility in a manner that is protective of human health and the environment; they are addressed in 24915-70-G01-GGPT-00001, Attachment I - SDC 1200 Closure Plan (Attachment I of RCRA Permit).
-The closure performance standards address RCRA, chemical agent, and TSCA closure performance standards, as well as the treatment standards for hazardous debris.
+Non-residential clean closure is achieved by achieving clean closure standards applicable to non-residential land uses.